Cray-HPE/docs-csm/install/configure_mgmt_net_base_config.md

-# Conifgure Management Network Base
+# Configure Management Network Base

 This page provides instructions on how to setup the base network configuration of the Shasta Management network.